D.phil, Ludwig-Maximilians-Universität, Munich

 Ethics, Political Philosophy, Moral Psychology

 George Tsai joined the department in 2012.
 He did his graduate work at the University of California, Berkeley, and was an undergraduate at Amherst College.
 He works mainly in ethics, political philosophy, and moral psychology.
-The core of his current work concerns the varieties of influence: the different ways in which we exert influence on one another in our interpersonal and political lives.
-Of particular interest for him are modes of influence (such as rational persuasion, communicative blame, and interactive trust) that serve important roles in the formation and maintenance of the norms that partly constitute an interpersonal relationship or a moral or political community.
-He has also been developing an interest in Chinese philosophy, especially in the early Confucian conceptions of agency and emotion.
-His publications include “An Error Theory for Liberal Universalism” (Journal of Political Philosophy) and “Rational Persuasion as Paternalism” (Philosophy & Public Affairs).
+The topics of his recent and current research include: rational persuasion, blame, trust, exploitation, disgust, state expression, and proleptic interaction.
+He is also interested in Chinese philosophy, particularly in Confucian conceptions of agency and emotion.
+His publications include “Rational Persuasion as Paternalism” (Philosophy & Public Affairs) and “An Error Theory for Liberal Universalism” (Journal of Political Philosophy).